Cerid

 Security & Privacy

-Privacy is not a feature — it is the architecture.
+Privacy is not a feature — it's the architecture.
 Cerid AI is designed from the ground up to keep your data under your control.

 Encrypted at Rest